Pinax: Materials and use

 When they are recovered by archaeologists, painted wooden pinakes have usually lost all but faint traces of their painted images – the Pitsa panels being the outstanding exception.
 Moulded terracotta pinakes were also brightly painted.
-Marble pinakes were individually carved, but terracotta ones were impressed in molds, and bronze ones might be repeatedly cast from a model from which wax and resin impressions were made, in the technique called lost wax casting.
+Marble pinakes were individually carved, but terracotta ones were impressed in molds, and bronze ones might be repeatedly cast from a model from which wax and resin impressions were made, in the technique called lost-wax casting.

 A few elaborate gold plaques have survived from the 7th century BC, many made in Rhodes, with deity figures, especially Artemis, shown in an orientalizing Daedalic style.

 They often have two holes for a suspension cord, and are shown in vase-paintings both hanging on temple walls, and also suspended from trees in the sanctuary area.
 The Roman architect Vitruvius mentions the pinakes in the cellas of temples, and even in the possession of private persons.
 Such a collection was a pinakothek, which is a modern German term for an art museum, such as the Alte Pinakothek of Munich.

 Callimachus, the Alexandrian poet and scholar at the Library of Alexandria, formed a kind of index, or "map picture" of the library's contents, which he named Pinakes, a term that continued in use in bibliographic catalogs.

 Large finds

-At Locri in southern Italy, thousands of carefully buried pinakes have been recovered, most of them from the sanctuary of Persephone or that of Aphrodite.
+At Locri, southern Italy, thousands of carefully buried pinakes have been recovered, most of them from the sanctuary of Persephone or that of Aphrodite.
 Another large group of over 1,000 pottery pinakes was found at the site of Penteskouphia, just outside Corinth.
 These are mostly in the Antikensammlung Berlin, with some in Corinth and the Louvre.
 As well as the usual religious scenes, some of these show depictions of potters at work.
 Berlin also has a smaller group of fragments from the Kerameikos cemetery in Athens, many by the painter Exekias.